JRC-ISIA/matlab-addon-pid-garpingers-tradeoff-diagrams/README.md

 A MATLAB project implementing Garpinger’s trade-off diagram approach for PID controller tuning and performance analysis.
 The project provides core functions for trade-off visualization, a live script showcasing a real-world field study, and a detailed explanation of the underlying theory.

 ## Installation
-Download the Package Toolbox and install them on Matlab.
+Download the Package Toolbox and install them on Matlab R2025a or later.
 Alternatively, the Matlab project can be opened.
 The Toolbox will then also be available.

 ## Usage